Kayaking in Khao Sok National Park - Adventure tours for all ages and all abilities!

 You can participate in a Jungle Survival Course in Khao Sok.
 Budget-minded Survival Training is available in Phang Nga Province.
 To round out your survival skills, you can take a Coastal Survival Course in Phang Nga Bay.
 We offer a Introduction to Wilderness Survival Day Tour on Phuket for those who do not have the time or perhaps the budget to go to Khao Sok.

 We also offer hiking to special locations.
 Overall, however, our ability to see birds and wildlife is much greater when we are paddling our mobile viewing platforms (a.k.a. canoes).
-It is not so easy to look around for wildlife while walking through the jungle.
-Unlike trekking, we don't not have to look out for roots, thorns, rocks, or leeches.
+Kayaking is a much more productive way tosee wildlife than walking through the tropical jungle.

 Photography - Wildlife & Scenery